- Docs

 In your WordPress admin:

-Set the Package Slug
+Set the Title and Slug

 Add Plugins